What is the Yale Symphony Orchestra?

 In short, the Halloween show is the most popular Halloween event on campus.
 Each year, over 2,300 Yalies cram the aisles of sold-out Woolsey Hall at midnight on Halloween.
 Though the Halloween show defies explanation, we can tell you that it is a multimedia extravaganza involving a silent movie, live-action scenes, smoke, stunts, a healthy dose of Harvard-bashing, and a typically high-quality live YSO soundtrack.
-Even the likes of President Levin, Provost Salovey, Dean Miller, and Dean Gentry have made guest appearances.
+The likes of President Salovey, Dean Miller, and Dean Gentry have made guest appearances. (top)

 Do we tour?
 Is the Queen of England an irrelevant symbol of Britain's past glory?
 Of course we tour!
 We have toured such Eastern European cities as Prague, Vienna and Budapest.
 More recently, we toured Turkey in the summer of 2010 and Brazil in the summer of 2013.
 In addition, the orchestra performs runouts and special events as they become available. (top)

 The YSO is populated by all sorts of people and is characterized by its diversity.
 Students from many social and academic backgrounds come together to play in the orchestra, and the YSO likes to think of itself as more than just a musical ensemble where students rehearse five hours a week.
 For starters, the entire orchestra eats dinner together following rehearsals.
-The YSO occasionally organizes movies screenings, trips to various concerts put on by the school of music or the New Haven Symphony Orchestra, and every YSO concert is followed by a reception and an after-party.
-Of course, all non- rehearsal activities are optional, but we highly encourage you to take part.
+The YSO occasionally organizes movies screenings, trips to concerts put on by the school of music or the New Haven Symphony Orchestra, and every YSO concert is followed by a reception and an after-party.
+Of course, all non- rehearsal activities are optional, but we highly encourage you to take part. (top)